Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 For tutorials, demonstrations, and advanced usage:
 **https://www.youtube.com/@EntropyVector**

-if you have problem or issue when using this tool feel free to suggest.
+if you encounter problem or issue feel free to suggest to solve it.